Bursera

 forest with many other Bursera species and many columnar cacti.

-photo on the right was taken from atop a B. longipes while
+The middle photo from atop a B. longipes while

 taking